 Question: How likely is it that pre-cum will cause pregnancy?
 About a month ago, my boyfriend and I were fooling around and things went a little too far.
 His penis was inside for a short amount of time, probably less than five minutes, and he didn’t cum.
 I’m not sure if I am late or not.
 What is the probability that we’re pregnant?

-While it is possible to get pregnant from pre-ejaculate sperm, your specific situation makes it seem unlikely that you would have gotten pregnant from the encounter with your boyfriend.
+Yes, it is possible to get pregnant from pre-ejaculate sperm, through your specific situation makes it seem unlikely that you would have gotten pregnant from the encounter with your boyfriend.
 Here’s why:

 Pre-Ejaculate: What Is It?
 What Is It For?

 Pre-ejaculate (sometimes called “pre-cum”) is fluid released by the Cowper’s glands, which are two small glands along the male reproductive/urinary tract.
 This fluid helps to neutralize the otherwise acidic environment of the urethra and, as such, offers protection to sperm that might soon travel that route via ejaculation.
 The fluid is clear and, in some but not all men, is visible at the tip of the penis during sexual arousal.

 Sexuality and health educators often warn individuals that pre-ejaculate might have sperm in it and thus could cause a pregnancy.